Kamrul-Haque/Kamrul-Haque/README.md

 - TailwindCSS

 ### I am currently learning
-- Building a single page application using Vue Spa with Laravel
+- Building a single page application using Vue, Inertia & Laravel
 - Using TailwindCss with Vue.js for component based front end development